For Good Measure

 Interns: Renata Volchinskaya, Sam Mason, Hannah Chen, Addy Geenen, Yoyo Hung-Yu Lin

-Curious to hear a little music from our guest Ursula Kwong-Brown, who we spoke to in our most recent episode, check out the world premiere of the work she just wrote for us, which we are performing on our season opening concert November 8.
+Curious to hear a little music from our guest Ursula Kwong-Brown, who we spoke to in our most recent episode?
+Check out the world premiere of the piece she wrote for us, you can find it on our YouTube channel.

 Visit E4TT.org and find us on social media!